-- 49.3.2.1 A permitted activity must comply with all rules listed in the Activity and Standards tables, and any relevant district wide rules. - Where an activity does not comply with a standard listed in the standards tables, the activity status identified by the "Non-Compliance Status" column shall apply.
-Where an activity breaches more than one standard, the most restrictive status shall apply to the activity. - 49.3.2.3 Within the Open Space Precinct, all provisions of Chapter 38 (Open Space and Recreation) relating to the Community Purposes Zone apply with the exception of the rules in Table 49.4 below.

-49.3.2.349.3.2.4 Within the Local Shopping Centre zone areas, the provisions of Chapter 15 apply, with new Rule

-15.4.16 PR status added for petrol stations, see Chapter 15.

-49.3.2.449.3.2.5 The following abbreviations are used within this chapter:
+- 49.3.2.1 A permitted activity must comply with all rules listed in the Activity and Standards tables, and any relevant - 49.3.2.2 Where an activity does not comply with a standard listed in the standards tables, the activity status identified by the "Non-Compliance Status" column shall apply.
+Where an activity breaches more than one standard, the most restrictive status shall apply to the activity. - 49.3.2.3 Within the Open Space Precinct, all provisions of Chapter 38 (Open Space and Recreation) relating to the Community Purposes Zone apply with the exception of the rules in Table 49.4 below. - 49.3.2.4 Within the Local Shopping Centre zone areas, the provisions of Chapter 15 apply, with new Rule15.4.16 PR status added for petrol stations, see Chapter 15. - 49.3.2.5 The following abbreviations are used within this chapter: